-Nonfunctional Requirements (NFRs, or system qualities) describe system attributes such as security, reliability, maintainability, scalability, and usability (often referred to as the “ilities”).
-They can also be constraints or restrictions on the design of the system (in which they may be referred to as design constraints).
-These requirements are just as critical as the functional Epics, Capabilities, Features, and User Stories, as they ensure the usability and efficacy of the entire system; failing to meet any one can result in systems that do not meet internal business, user, or market needs or that do not meet mandatory requirements imposed by regulatory or standards agencies.
+Also known as system qualities, nonfunctional requirements are just as critical as functional Epics, Capabilities, Features, and user Stories.
+They ensure the usability and efficacy of the entire system.
+Failing to meet any one of them can result in systems that fail to satisfy internal business, user, or market needs, or that do not fulfill mandatory requirements imposed by regulatory or standards agencies.

-Nonfunctional requirements are persistent qualities and constraints and, unlike functional requirements, are typically revisited as part of the Definition of Done for each Iteration, Program Increment, or Release.
-NFRs exist at all four SAFe levels: Team, Program, Value Stream, and Portfolio.
+NFRs are persistent qualities and constraints that, unlike functional requirements, are typically revisited as part of the Definition of Done (DoD) for each Iteration, Program Increment (PI), or release.
+NFRs exist at all SAFe backlog levels: Team, Program, Large Solution, and Portfolio.

-Definition and implementation of NFRs is of critical concern for the system builder.
-Over-specify them and the Solution may be too costly to be viable; under-specify them and the solution will not be adequate for its intended use.
-An adaptive and incremental approach to exploring, defining, and implementing NFRs is a key skill of the successful Lean-Agile system builder.
+Proper definition and implementation of NFRs is critical.
+Over-specify them and the Solution may be too costly to be viable; under-specify or underachieve them and the solution will be inadequate for its intended use.
+An adaptive and incremental approach to exploring, defining, and implementing NFRs is a key skill for Agile teams.

-Traditionally, one way to think about all the types of requirements that affect a Solution’s overall fitness for use has been the acronym “FURPS,” which is a traditional requirements categorization for Functionality, Usability, Reliability, Performance, and Supportability .
-Functional requirements are largely expressed in User Stories and in Features and Capabilities.
-This is where most of the work occurs: Teams build systems that deliver functional value to the user, and a majority of the time and effort in solution development is devoted to that functionality.
+One way to think about all the types of requirements that affect a solution’s overall fitness for use has been the traditional industry categorization of Functionality, Usability, Reliability, Performance, and Supportability (FURPS) .
+Functional requirements are largely expressed in user stories and in features and capabilities.
+This is where most of the work occurs; teams build systems that deliver functional value to the user, and most of the time and effort in solution development is devoted to that.

-“FURPS” is the placeholder for Nonfunctional Requirements.
-Though they may be a bit more subtle, NFRs are as just as important to system success as are functional requirements.
-NFRs can be considered constraints on new development, in that each eliminates some degree of design freedom on the part of those building the system.
-For example: “We need to implement SAML-based single sign-on for all products in the suite” (SSO is a functional requirement; basing the technology on SAML is a constraint).
-NFRs can cover a wide range of business-critical issues that are not well addressed by functional requirements.
+FURPS is the placeholder for nonfunctional requirements.
+Although they may be a bit subtler, NFRs are just as important to system success.
+NFRs can be considered constraints on new development, in that each eliminates some degree of design freedom for those building the system.
+For example: “We need to implement SAML-based single sign-on (SSO) for all products in the suite.”
+(SSO is a functional requirement.
+Technology based on SAML is a constraint.)
+NFRs can cover a wide range of business-critical issues that are often poorly addressed by functional requirements.
 As a reminder to system designers, a fairly comprehensive list of such potential requirements is described in .

 NFRs Occur at All Levels

-Nonfunctional requirements are associated with backlogs at all four levels of SAFe, as Figure 1 illustrates.
+NFRs are associated with backlogs at all four configurations of SAFe, as Figure 1 illustrates.

-Because NFRs are significant attributes of the solution that the Agile Release Train and Value Streams create, the most obvious representation of NFRs are at the Program and Value Stream Levels.
+Because NFRs are significant attributes of the solution that the Agile Release Train (ART) and Value Streams create, their most obvious representation is at the program and large solution levels.
 System and Solution Architect and Engineering are often responsible for defining and refining these NFRs.

-All teams must be aware of these special attributes of the system they are creating.
-This helps foster Built-in Quality practices by accelerating NFR testing, rather than postponing it.
-Teams include the relevant NFRs into their Definition of Done, use them as constraints on local design and implementation decisions, and take responsibility for some level of NFR testing on their own.
-Otherwise, the solution may not satisfy key NFRs, and the cost of correction can be very high when it occurs late in the process.
+All teams must be aware of the special attributes they’re creating for the system.
+Accelerating NFR testing, rather than postponing it, helps foster Built-in Quality practices.
+Teams include the relevant NFRs into their DoD, use them as constraints on local design and implementation decisions, and take responsibility for some level of NFR testing on their own.
+Otherwise, the solution may not satisfy key NFRs, and the cost of correction that occurs late in the process can be very high.

-In addition, Team Level NFRs can also be important, as they create constraints and performance requirements on the features and subsystems they create.
+In addition, team-level NFRs can also be important, as they create constraints and performance requirements on the features and the subsystems that emerge.

-The Portfolio Level may require certain NFRs as well.
-This is often the case for inherently cross-system qualities, like the single sign-on example.
-Other examples include restrictions on open source usage, common security requirements, regulatory standards, and more.
-If a specific portfolio level NFR is not yet achieved, it may require architectural Enablers to implement it.
-In other cases, portfolio level NFRs may naturally appear on business and enabler Epic success criteria.
+The portfolio level may require certain NFRs as well.
+This is often the case for cross-system qualities, like the single sign-on case.
+Other examples include restrictions on open source usage, common security requirements, and regulatory standards.
+If a specific portfolio-level NFR hasn’t been achieved, it may require architectural Enablers to implement it.
+In other cases, portfolio-level NFRs may naturally appear in business and enabler epic success criteria.

 NFRs as Backlog Constraints

 Many NFRs begin their lives as enablers that need to be addressed.
-Thereafter, they constrain the system and all new backlog items going forward.
+After that, they constrain the system and all new backlog items going forward.

 The Systemic and Economic Impact of NFRs on Solution Development

 Nonfunctional requirements can have major impact on solution development and testing.
-NFRs are tricky to specify, and it’s easy to go overboard.
-For example, a statement like “99.9999% availability” may increase development effort by one or two orders of magnitude more than “99.999% availability.”
-Sometimes that’s necessary and other times it’s not, but the impact of the NFR must be well understood by those writing the specifications.
-Similarly, physical constraints such as weight, volume, or voltage, if not given enough thought, may cause the solution to be overly complicated and too costly.
+NFRs are tricky to specify; it’s easy to go overboard.
+For example, a statement like “99.999 percent availability” may increase development effort exponentially more than “99.98 percent availability.”
+Sometimes that’s necessary, and other times it’s not.
+But the impact of the NFR must be well understood by those writing the specifications.
+Similarly, if not given enough thought, physical constraints such as weight, volume, or voltage may cause the solution to be overly complicated and costly.

-The Economic Framework of the solution should hold criteria to evaluate the extent to which NFRs should be taken as a trade-off with costs and other considerations.
-Suppliers are likewise impacted by NFRs, and declaring them incorrectly or without the full trade-off ramifications of the economic framework might lead to unnecessarily complex and costly systems and components.
+The Economic Framework of the solution should contain criteria to evaluate NFRs.
+NFRs should be viewed in the context of trade-offs with costs and other considerations.
+NFRs also affect Suppliers, as declaring them incorrectly, or without the full trade-off ramifications of the economic framework, could lead to unnecessarily complex and costly systems and components.

-It is also important to reevaluate NFRs regularly.
-Unlike other requirements, NFRs are persistent constraints on the backlog, rather than backlog items themselves, and so they may not always come up during PI Planning.
-But nonfunctional requirements do change during development, and system builders must be well aware.
+It’s also important to reevaluate NFRs regularly.
+Unlike other requirements, NFRs are persistent constraints on the backlog, rather than backlog items themselves.
+As a result, they may not always come up during PI Planning.
+But NFRs do change during development, and it’s important to ensure they are addressed.

 NFRs and Solution Intent

-Solution Intent is the single source of truth about the solution, and as such it includes NFRs as well as functional requirements.
+Solution Intent is the single source of truth about the solution.
+As such, it includes NFRs as well as functional requirements.
 It also includes links between NFRs, requirements they impact, and tests used to verify them.
 NFRs play a key role in understanding the economics of fixed versus variable solution intent.

-Early on, some of the functionality is not clear and will need to be tested and negotiated with Customers during development.
-The same goes for NFRs—some are fixed and well known up front, while others will evolve with the solution.
+Early on, some of the functionality is unclear and will need to be tested and negotiated with Customers during development.
+The same goes for NFRs.
+Some are fixed and well known in advance; others will evolve with the solution.

-By imposing constraints, NFRs may impact a wide scope of system functionality.
-Therefore they are an important factor in Agile analysis:
+By imposing constraints, NFRs may impact a wide range of system functionality.
+Therefore, they’re an important factor in Agile analysis: